omervk/ts2avsc/README.md

 When you've come to regret your decision, you can get rid of the command line utility with `npm uninstall -g .`.

 ## Contributing

+Sure, I mean, you could, why not :)

 ### Design